radical-cybertools/SciStreams/README.md

-# SciAnalysis for CMS pipeline.
+# SciStreams for CMS pipeline.

 ## Author : Kevin G. Yager
 ## Ported to git by : Julien Lhermitte

-This is a work in progress.
+This is a work in progress and a streaming version of SciAnalysis.
 For various notes, see internal page: http://gisaxs.com/CS/index.php/Databroker

 INSTALL: